jezzsantos/saastack/src/Tools.Generators.Common/README.md

 This source generator project is only meant to be included by the `Common` project only.

-It's job is to convert all `FeatureFlags` definition (found in the assembly) into instances of the `Flag` class.
+Its job is to convert all `FeatureFlags` definition (found in the assembly) into instances of the `Flag` class.

 # Development Workarounds